jrosen48/utk-homepage/content/about-source.md

 Rosenberg, J. M., Staudt Willet, K. B., & Greenhalgh, S. P. (2019, October).
 Online data and open source tools: Analyzing educational internet data Using R. Workshop carried out at the Association for Educational Communications and Technology, Las Vegas, NV.

 \hangindent=2em
 Rosenberg, J. M. (2019, May).
+Working with data in education: Using data and supporting students to use data.
+Workshop carried out for teachers at Knoxville Jewish Day School. https://docs.google.com/presentation/d/1uSdRvF2GjhUpO2fCHZIUdXmf0texzczGGlbzmZBgggw/edit?usp=sharing

+\hangindent=2em
+Rosenberg, J. M. (2019, May).
 Won’t you be my neighboR?
 An introduction to R for data science in education.
 Workshop carried out for the Educational Psychology and Educational Technology program, Michigan State University. <a href = "https://github.com/jrosen48/MSU-workshop-2019"><img src="/logos/github.png" style="width: 20px; height: 20px; margin-left: 1px;"/></a>

 \hangindent=2em